akaabdullahmateen/roadmap/markdown/style-guide/index.md

 - Design code for reuse.
 Help developers determine what to modify.
 Add comments to explain details, but do not overdo by stating the obvious things.
 - Show expected output, either in a separate section after the code example or by using code comments within the code example.
 - Consider accessibility requirements for code that creates user interface.
-- Write secure code; always validate user input, never hard-code passwords in code, and use code analysis tools to detect security issues.
+- Write secure code.
+Always validate user input, never hard-code passwords in code, and use code analysis tools to detect security issues.
 - Show exception handling only when it is intrinsic to the example.
 Do not catch exceptions thrown when invalid arguments are passed to parameters.
 - Always compile and test your code before providing them as examples.